 The iRobot Roomba s9+ is the best of the best in the robotic vacuum market, but it doesn’t come cheap.
 We think this high-end model is worth the splurge thanks to its three-stage cleaning system, home-mapping abilities, and automatic emptying.

 You’ll be blown away by the next-gen technology of the Roomba s9+.
 It delivers up to 40 times the suction power of previous Roomba models, and when its dust bin is full, it goes back to the charging base to empty itself.
-This model runs for 120 minutes per charge and has floor-mapping technology, so it can learn, map, and adapt to your home—you’ll be able to tell it to skip a certain room or do a double pass on one area right from your phone.
+This model runs for 120 minutes per charge and has floor-mapping technology, so it can learn, map, and adapt to your home.
+You’ll be able to tell it to skip a certain room or do a double pass on one area right from your phone.
 Between its advanced mapping, long battery life, and self-emptying capabilities, it's extremely well-suited to larger homes.
 It also comes with a high-efficiency filter and an allergen-fighting routine that'll make you never want to vacuum by hand again.